cjxyyzs/ENF-SAH-Dataset/README.md

 # About
 This repository contains the ENF-STH short audio dataset, which was collected around Wuhan University.
 In addition, the repository provides  Matlab programs for extracting and estimating ENF, as well as a display of the corresponding visualization effects.
 These resources can help you better understand and utilize this audio dataset.
-More information on:https://cjxyyzs.github.io/.
+More information on:xxxxx.
 # ENF-STH Dataset
 * Recording location: : Restaurants, playground, gymnasium, parking lot, square, library and lawn.
 * Environment diversity: day/night, interior/exterior.